combour/chaindata/README.md

 Live data source available on [chainid.json](https://bridgeapi.anyswap.exchange/v2/serverInfo/chainid)

-Deploy your own token and create a PR by following the [guide](./deploy.md)
+Deploy here your own token and create a PR by following the [guide](./deploy.md)

 ## Example